fmoliveira/delightful-fediverse-apps/Watchlist-for-ActivityPub-developer-resources.md

 * :heavy_check_mark: **[Nautilus](https://github.com/aaronpk/Nautilus)**: A standalone service to deliver posts from your own website to ActivityPub followers. `Apache-2.0, PHP`

+* :heavy_check_mark: **[PeerTube (on Matrix) Search](https://github.com/vranki/hemppa#peertube-search)**: Search PeerTube via Matrix, using Sepia Search API to search on all participating public PeerTube instances.
+You can also select any single instance.
+It's implemented as a module for Hemppa the bot. `GPL-3.0, Python`

 * :heavy_check_mark: [**RSS-to-ActivityPub Converter**](https://github.com/dariusk/rss-to-activitypub): Convert any RSS feed to an ActivityPub actor that can be followed by users on ActivityPub-compliant social networks like Mastodon. `MIT, Javascript`

 * :heavy_check_mark: **[YouTube2PeerTube](https://github.com/mister-monster/YouTube2PeerTube)**: A bot that mirrors YouTube channels to PeerTube channels as videos are released in a YouTube channel. `AGPL-3.0, Python`

-* :black_nib: **[PeerTube (on Matrix) Search](https://github.com/vranki/hemppa#peertube-search)**: Search PeerTube via Matrix, using Sepia Search API to search on all participating public PeerTube instances.
-You can also select any single instance.
-It's implemented as a module for Hemppa the bot. `GPL-3.0, Python`

 #### Utilities